Introduction

 - Regular Cleaning:

-- Keep the apron clean from debris, dirt, and stains.
-Use a pressure washer for thorough cleaning and to prevent buildup that can cause damage over time.
+- Maintain cleanliness by removing debris, dirt, and stains.
+Utilizing a pressure washer can provide a deep clean and help prevent the accumulation of materials that may cause damage over time.

 - Sealing: